 To put it into perspective: many pro sports teams recommend their athletes get 10+ hours of sleep for optimal performance.
 When these athletes this kind of quality sleep, the effect is so powerful it’s almost like taking performance-enhancing drugs.
 So if you’ve ever felt like it’s a badge of honor to sleep less so you can work more, or felt like your performance is the same on several nights of bad sleep, you should go sleep on it!

-Test your CNS before you attempt a PR
+Test your Central Nervous System (CNS) before a PR

 How do I improve my Sleep Habits?

 - Turn on your phone’s nighttime setting at sunset.
 The blue light coming our phones emit has been shown to throw off our circadian rhythms by messing with our melatonin production.
 Turning on your phone’s nighttime setting allows your brain to shut down for the day while still being able to read in bed if that’s part of your pre-sleep ritual.
 Most smart phones these days have settings that will do this automatically if you select it.